macmuzyka/school/src/main/java/com/school/service/utils/filetype/MODULE.md

-#### Every new type of document/extension and its corresponding implementation class should also extend FilePreparation interface from package module
+#### Every new type of document/extension and its corresponding implementation class has to extend BaseFile class and implement FilePreparation interface from package module